From PoliceOneTASER International to split brands, announces Axon division

 TASER International has unveiled a new division aimed at expanding the company’s technology platform.

 Headquartered in Seattle, Axon will serve as an umbrella brand for the company’s body-worn cameras, digital evidence management software, mobile applications, analytics tools, and other forthcoming projects.
+The company’s weapons division, which includes the X2 and X26P less lethal devices, will continue to use the TASER brand.

 In a video announcement released this morning, TASER CEO Rick Smith detailed the company’s rationale for separating the brands, comparing TASER’s situation to that of Microsoft when it decided to split its Xbox gaming division in order to differentiate from its parent company’s association with office technology.